awez/amirrajan.github.com/a-dark-room/index.md

 - Downloads: 403
 - Reviews: 5 five-star reviews, 1 one-star review
 - RPG Rank: 567th at its low point, 27th at its height
-- overall Rank: 1479 th for two days (metrics below the 1500th placement aren't kept in AppAnnie)
+- overall Rank: 1479th for two days (metrics below the 1500th placement aren't kept in AppAnnie)

 **Jan 4, 2014: The Accessible Version of A Dark Room is Release**